Frequently Asked Questions

 A complete application includes a statement of purpose, a resume, 2-4 recommendation letters, GRE test scores, and an official transcript.
 Applications must be submitted online to the University of Kentucky Graduate School and you can upload most of these materials directly to your application (additional details regarding this process can be found here.
-The Patterson School also requires a supplement that has not yet been incorporated into the Apply Yourself system.
-This supplement should be completed online.
-A printed version for your reference can be found on the Patterson School's website on the Apply page.
+The Patterson School also requires a supplement that has been incorporated into the Apply Yourself system.

 No. While we always welcome any opportunity to meet with future students, we understand that – given the large number of applicants and their dispersal across the United States and around the world – it would be impractical and unfair to require all prospective students to travel to Kentucky for evaluative interviews.

 While interviews are not required, they can provide us better insight into your goals and desires, as well as your background.
 If you happen to be in the area, we would love to meet you.
 In contrast to some of our competitors, however, if you visit Lexington your interview will be with a core Patterson School faculty member, not a student or member of our staff.
 Indeed, our students and staff expect that you will probably want to “interview” them to better understand what we have to offer.
 As we have said repeatedly, our program is personal.